-Pick up a few unique homeware pieces from Plush Bazaar, situated in the Old Biscuit Mill, a shopping and food emporium in the hipster suburb of Woodstock.
-The small boutique stocks a range of antique French and Victorian items, glassware, kitchenware, and jewellery.
-If you go on a Saturday, try the delicious artisanal foods and craft beer at the Neighbourgoods Market.
+Take a trip to the Old Biscuit Mill, a shopping and food emporium in Cape Town’s hipster suburb of Woodstock.
+In among the coffee joints, ceramics stores and art galleries you’ll find Plush Bazaar.
+The small boutique stocks a range of homeware, including kitchen staples, glassware and French Country and Victorian collectables.
+If you’re visiting the Old Biscuit Mill on a Saturday, enjoy the delicious artisanal snacks and craft beer available at the Neighbourgoods Market.

 And Banana – Ethno Bongo

-Founded by husband and wife team Ralf and Mijou Beller, And Banana is the name of an eclectic range of African-inspired jewellery, while Ethno Bongo is the title of the couple’s furniture collection.
-All products are designed by Ralf and Mijou and are made in Hout Bay with a team of local crafters who use organic materials such as shells, palm fronds and reclaimed wood.
+This Watershed boutique is the creation of husband and wife duo Ralf and Mijou Beller.
+The store blends their African-inspired jewellery range And Banana with furniture brand Ethno Bongo.
+The couple design all their products in a showroom in Hout Bay, where local artisans handcraft pieces using organic materials including shells, palm fronds and driftwood.
 Add a touch of Africa to your jewellery collection with a rope necklace with coral and beads, or get a wine bottle holder made from a French oak wine barrel.
-The possibilities of what to buy are simply endless at this treasure trove.

 Volcanic Iceland Epic Trip